aandiron/aandiron.github.io/unpublished/the-menu.md

 * [ ] $50 - **(increased price!)
 You have a tentacle pressed between your tits like you're getting a good slithery titty fucking**

 * [ ] $30 - **you are running your tongue up the side of a tentacle or other dildo**

-* [X] $30 - Two-lips-o-dildo: your beautiful lips wrapped are around a tentacle or other dildo

 * [ ] $30 - You're wearing something lacey and see-through and showing your whole body